 Below is an example endpoint that allows you to retrieve data for a specific user in a social media platform-like service.
 This endpoint can return data deemed public but owned by a user, such as a username, profile photo, etc., or data that is private and owned by the user, such as a phone number, ID, etc.

-For this reason, this API-X endpoint has two characteristics:
+For this reason, this API-X endpoint has two resource types:

 is then required to access it, but it's the request handler's responsibility to fulfill its promise to deliver Resource Owner data (privately owned data) if the requestor has enough access.